Programs for Professionals

 26 CE Credits (AASECT, APA, LCSW, MFT)

 Embodied intimacy is the body-to-body intersubjective connection between parent and infant that shapes the brain and grows secure children, underlies the affection between mates, and arouses erotic lovers.
-Research shows that many of the vital qualities of nonverbal communication shared by intimates are necessary elements in the therapeutic alliance.
-Therapist attunement to the client’s facial, vocal and body language in the present moment—whose own body reflects empathy and understanding—are more critical for client growth than psychotherapeutic orientation.
+Research shows that many of the vital qualities of nonverbal communication shared by intimates are also necessary elements in the therapeutic alliance.
+Therapist attunement to the client’s facial, vocal and body language in the present moment are essential in picking up deeper truths in clients, and at the same time, reflect a quality of attunement to learn that is especially valuable for couples seeking more fulfilling sexual connection.

 This Full-Spectrum Gestalt training looks at five spectrums of exploration in this cognitive-somatic-relational approach to couples’ work.
 These are: Problem-Transformation; Attachment-Sexuality; Pain-Pleasure; Cognitive-Somatic; Experiential-Behavioral.